How can I encrypt an unencrypted Amazon RDS DB instance for MySQL or MariaDB with minimal downtime?

 mysql > CALL mysql.rds_start_replication;

-13. From NEW-RR-EN, confirm that the replication is in sync between SOURCE-EU and NEW-RR-EN.
+13. From NEW-RR-EN, confirm that the replication was successful and in sync between SOURCE-EU and NEW-RR-EN.

 mysql> SHOW SLAVE STATUS \G

 14. After Seconds_Behind_Master is stable at value 0, stop the traffic and close the connections on SOURCE-EU.
 Downtime then begins.

 Note: Stop all application servers and clients that connect to SOURCE-EU to make sure that no new changes are made to SOURCE-EU.
 Optionally, you can temporarily lock the security group that SOURCE-EU uses.
 This prevents inbound traffic from any application or client, except from NEW-RR-EN and the host that the user is performing these actions from.

 15. As the database master user, connect to NEW-RR-EN, and then stop replication:

 MySQL > call mysql.rds_stop_replication;

-Important: After you run this command, the NEW-RR-EN doesn't replicate data from SOURCE-EU.
+Important: After you run this command, NEW-RR-EN no longer replicates data from SOURCE-EU.

 16. Promote NEW-RR-EN to a standalone server by stopping the replication relationship between SOURCE-EU and NEW-RR-EN:

 MySQL > call mysql.rds_reset_external_master;

 17. Point all applications, clients, and database connections to NEW-RR-EN by specifying the NEW-RR-EN DNS endpoint in all connection strings.
 Or, rename SOURCE-EU, and then modify NEW-RR-EN to use the same name that SOURCE-EU uses.

 18. Confirm that the security group rules on NEW-RR-EN allow inbound traffic from the appropriate applications and clients.

 19. After you point the applications and clients to NEW-RR-EN and test the environment, delete SOURCE-EU.

-Tip: It's a best practice to test this operation on a restored instance before applying this operation in a production environment.
+Tip: It's a best practice to test this operation on a test instance before applying this operation in a production environment.